JaylyDev/jaylydev.github.io/posts/cinematic-editor.md

 image: /assets/posts/cinematic-editor/thumbnail.png
 ---

-# Minecraft Cinematic Editor
+# Minecraft Cinematic Editor Extension

+> [!IMPORTANT]
+> This article is about the Minecraft Editor extension that is currently exclusive to the Windows version of Bedrock Edition Preview.
+> For the Cinematic add-on with cross-platform support, see [Cinematic Runtime](/posts/cinematic-runtime).

 <iframe width="930" height="523" src="https://www.youtube.com/embed/nHYLVo_IvKA" title="I Made An Editor For Minecraft Camera Command" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 The Cinematic Editor is a Minecraft editor extension that utilizing the `/camera` command for changing perspectives and designing cinematic scenes.
 The editor has the capability to control your camera perspective with Minecraft Bedrock Editor to allow players to make a Minecraft scene, without knowledge to use the `/camera` command.

-# Cinematic Editor Extension

 ![Cinematic Editor v1.4 Thumbnail](/assets/posts/cinematic-editor/cinematic-editor-thumbnail-2.png)